-She handed him two tiny sealed cups of creamer, with label- ‘Mini Moo’s, half-&-half’.
+She handed him two tiny cups of creamer, with label- ‘Mini Moo’s, half-&-half’.

 “Oh, that’s what you meant by ‘half and half’…!”
 Before he could finish his sentence, she had already moved on to the next row of passengers.

 After deboarding the plane, the passengers collected their luggage and lined up in the ‘Immigration and Customs’ section.
-Upon his turn, he was interviewed by an immigration officer, who asked him all kinds of questions.
+Upon his turn, an immigration officer asked him all kinds of questions.

 “Two years ago.”

-“How long your spouse stayed with you in India?”
+“How long did your spouse stay with you in India?”
 His eyes glued to the computer screen as he continued the inquiry.